How to Install Acoustic Insulation

 When sound travels, sound waves vibrate and penetrate through objects and walls.
 There are two major methods to control the noise in any given space: soundproofing which refers to blocking the sound and sound absorption which absorbs the sound from within the room.
 Determine if you need to absorb or block the sound inside the room where you want to install your acoustic insulations.
 Acoustic foam is good at absorbing sound and soundproofing panels are good for blocking sounds.

 Before installation, check the area for any gaps or holes in the pipes, ducts, or air conditioner.
 When holes are found, cover it up with an adhesive agent such as Green Glue to absorb sound.

 Step 3 - Wall and Ceiling Insulation

-With the use of a mineral wool insulation or acoustic foam, sound energy is absorbed.
-This works best when fiberglass or concrete is placed behind them to act as a reflective surface.
+With the use of mineral wool insulation or acoustic foam, sound energy is absorbed.
+This works best when fiberglass or concrete is behind the sound-absorbing insulation to further block the sound as a soundproofing surface.